Allen Córdoba

-Allen Octavio Córdoba Pose (born December 6, 1995) is a Panamanian professional baseball infielder for the Diablos Rojos del México of the Mexican League.
+Allen Octavio Córdoba Pose (born December 6, 1995) is a Panamanian professional baseball infielder for the Charros de Jalisco of the Mexican League.
 He has previously played in Major League Baseball (MLB) for the San Diego Padres.
 He made his MLB debut in 2017.
 A right-handed batter and thrower, Córdoba stands 6 ft 1 in tall and weighs 175 lb.